In this article

 You can also use the complaint as motivation to check on your own processes and procedures.
 This doesn’t mean you should start a witch-hunt to decide who or what is to blame, but rather make an honest appraisal of what went wrong and see if there is any way of avoiding that happening in the future.

 As long as your customer has used your services during the time you’ve been accredited as a Which?
-Trusted trader you can use the alternative dispute resolution service, Dispute Resolution Ombudsman, if you are unable to resolve the complaint yourself.
-As an independent and impartial organisation, Dispute Resolution Ombudsman is there to facilitate dispute resolutions if you have reached a position of deadlock with your customer.
+Trusted trader you can use our alternative dispute resolution service if you are unable to resolve the complaint yourself.

 Find out more about how the system works in our guide to alternative dispute resolution.